haitongxu/haitongxu.github.io/_pages/about.md

 I am an Assistant Professor at Instituto Superior Técnico, and seniar researcher at CENTEC.
 I am the leader of the Autonomous Ship Lab at CENTEC, where my work focuses on autonomous ships, particularly navigation, control systems, ship manoeuvring, and experimental testing.
 I lead and support research on autonomous ship technologies, participate in European and national research projects, supervise PhD research, and actively contribute to the scientific community.

-I am the Co-Leader of Work Group 5 (WG5) for the COST Action Project, [DeWaTra](https://dewatra.eu/), PI of the FCT project, and I was involved in 7 European and FCT R&D projects, I visited other European universities and instutie, such as AMOS, [Norwegian University of Science and Technology](https://www.ntnu.edu/), [TECNALIA](https://www.tecnalia.com/en), [National Laboratory for Civil Engineering](https://www.lnec.pt/), and [Escola Naval](https://escolanaval.marinha.pt/pt).
+I am the Co-Leader of WG5 for the COST Project, [DeWaTra](https://dewatra.eu/), PI of the FCT project, and I was involved in 7 European and FCT R&D projects, I visited other European universities and instutie, such as AMOS, [Norwegian University of Science and Technology](https://www.ntnu.edu/), [TECNALIA](https://www.tecnalia.com/en), [National Laboratory for Civil Engineering](https://www.lnec.pt/), and [Escola Naval](https://escolanaval.marinha.pt/pt).

 I am an ISSC member, IEEE member, Editor board member of [JMSA](https://link.springer.com/journal/11804), Guest editor in the [JMSE](https://www.mdpi.com/journal/jmse), section chairman of the MARTECH2022/2024, RENEW2024 conferences and the peer-review for more than 20 international journals.